socodezuhair/aptlist/README.md

 I started off by just creating a simple list from the alphabet to put the basic code in place.
 The letters of the alphabet can later be replaced by employee names.
 I shuffle the list and then break it up into appropriate groups, having print statements along the way to debug the code.
 This approach generally works and we don't get a group bigger than five.

-Since general approach worked, I productionalized the code to include the other features such as adding an employee.
+Since the general approach worked, I productionalized the code to include the other features such as adding an employee.

+This included creating a text file with the names of the employees.
+The program will read the file to get a list of all the employees.
+The add and remove functionality updates the file accordingly, using the name of the employee entered by the user.

+I also optimized the code a little bit.

 ## Documentation
 The program is simple enough and will prompt the user for what to do.